momack2/discussify-browser-extension/README.md

 Choose one of the installations below.
 Note that you will need to have a self-sovereign identity on [uPort](https://www.uport.me/) to sign in into the app.

+### Easy install (AMO/Add-ons for Firefox and Chrome Web Store)

+TODO: add links once available

-### Pre-alpha
+### Build from source

-Because the current version is a pre-alpha, it's not yet available through the regular Chrome Web store.
-Follow these steps to install the extension locally:

-1. Download the ZIP file from https://ipfs.io/ipfs/QmUy13FyGqfsmxy7dwiHLtkMYwLaJf2XBfWBkdn6pxM8bn
+**Warning:** It is recommended that you install from AMO or the Chrome Web Store, since that will give you automatic updates.
+Building from source, your extension will not update, and you will have to rebuild every time a new version comes out.

-1. Extract the ZIP file to a folder
+1. Clone the project.

+1. (optionally) Checkout a specific [version tag](./CHANGELOG.md).
+By default, `master` is checked out.

+1. Install the dependencies by running `npm install` in the project folder.

+1. Build the project by running `npm run build` in the project folder.

+1. On Chrome:
-1. Go to `chrome://extensions` in Chrome, enable "Developer Mode" and click "Load Unpacked"
+    1. Type `chrome://extensions` in the URL bar.
+    1. Enable "_Developer mode_".
+    1. Click on "_Load unpacked extension..._" button.

-1. Point to the folder where you extracted the ZIP contents
+    1. Point to `dist/chrome`.

+1. On Firefox:

+    1. Type `about:debugging` in the URL bar.
+    1. Click on "_Enable add-on debugging_".
+    1. Click on "_Load Temporary Add-on_".
+    1. Pick the file `dist/firefox/manifest.json`.

+## Contributing

+If you want to contribute for the project, we encourage you to read over the [pm-discussify](https://github.com/ipfs-shipyard/pm-discussify) repository README.

+In order to run the project, follow the [Build from source](#build-from-source) instructions but, instead of `npm run build`, use `npm start`.

 The extension should now appear in the extensions list!

-### Development

-Follow these step to install the extension locally for development:

-1. Clone the project

-1. Install the dependencies by running `npm install` in the project folder

-1. Start the development process by running `npm start` in the project folder

-1. Go to `chrome://extensions` in Chrome, enable "Developer Mode" and click "Load Unpacked"

-1. Install the extension manually in Chrome/Firefox

-1. Point to the `dist` folder of the project folder

-The extension should now appear in the extensions list!
-Any changes to the source code will be compiled and the extension should automatically reload, thanks to [webpack-chrome-extension-reloader]( https://github.com/rubenspgcavalcante/webpack-chrome-extension-reloader).
+Any changes to the source code will be compiled and the extension should automatically reload, thanks to [webpack-chrome-extension-reloader](https://github.com/rubenspgcavalcante/webpack-chrome-extension-reloader).
 If you have any problems with this feature, simply click the reload button on the extension.

-## Commands
+### Commands

-### start
+#### start

 ```sh
 $ npm start